 To put it another way, here’s how your 2023 CPA credits will be applied to the new Core + Discipline model:

 Additionally, keep in mind that NASBA clearly states that despite the transition, “the 18-month rule remains in effect for all exam sections.”
+(However, the rule just changed to a 30-month rule, so we’ll keep you updated about that change.)

 I know that the 2024 CPA Exam changes can be a bit intimidating if you will be in the middle of your CPA journey during the transition.
 If you have questions, you can always drop me a line.
-Or, contact NASBA at Feedback@EvolutionofCPA.org.
+Or contact NASBA at Feedback@EvolutionofCPA.org.

 Basically, the CPA Evolution initiative means that the CPA Exam will change by January 2024.
 And since you will need to demonstrate your skills in the core content areas plus a sub-discipline, the CPA Exam could become much more challenging.